MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/use-your-own-resources.md

+---
+title: 'How to use your own resources in agent setup'
+titleSuffix: Azure OpenAI
+description: Learn how to use your own resources in the Azure AI Agent service setup.
+services: cognitive-services
+manager: nitinme
+ms.service: azure
+ms.topic: how-to
+ms.date: 12/11/2024
+author: fosteramanda
+ms.author: fosteramanda
+ms.custom: azure-ai-agents
+---
-### [Optional] Use your own resources in agent setup
+# [Optional] Use your own resources in agent setup

 > [!NOTE]
 > If you use an existing AI Services/AOAI resource, no model will be deployed.
 You can deploy a model to the resource after the agent setup is complete.

-#### Basic agent setup: use an existing AI Services or Azure OpenAI resource
+### Basic agent setup: use an existing AI Services or Azure OpenAI resource

-Replace the parameter value for `aiServiceAccountResourceId` with the full arm resource ID of the AI Services account you want to use.
+Replace the parameter value for `aiServiceAccountResourceId` with the full arm resource ID of the AI Services/ Azure OpenAI resource you want to use.

-1. To get the AI Services account resource ID, sign in to the Azure CLI and select the subscription with your AI Services/AOAI account:
+1. To get the AI Services/Azure OpenAI resource ID, sign in to the Azure CLI and select the subscription with your AI Services/Azure OpenAI account:

     ```az login```
 2. Replace `<your-resource-group>` with the resource group containing your resource and `your-ai-service-resource-name` with the name of your AI Service resource, and run: